BenWiederhake/steppow/README.md

 Next up are these:
 * Finish README
+* Explore other cryptograhics building blocks (could use crypt-likes?)
 * Make the prover actually usable
+- Collect Alternatives and why I didn't use them
 * Implement the prover in other languages (i.e. go, Rust, wasm, etc.)
 * Ask people for feedback on:
     * Making it more interesting for other people